- We look to reliable local sources such as The Record and the Asbury Park Press to keep up with the latest news updates in the industry.

 - We are following all updates to gambling laws as and when they appear by monitoring New Jersey Legislature and FindLaw who keep up to date with New Jersey State Lottery Laws.

 Are There Legal Online Lotteries Available in New Jersey?

-There is a state lottery in New Jersey.
-The lottery has been going strong in the state since 1969, it was one of the first states to introduce a state lottery.
-There are lots of different games for residents to participate in such as Pick 3, Pick 4, Jersy Cash 5 Xtra, Pick 6 Xtra and Quick Draw.
-These games are all local state games, the state also takes in part in some of the biggest multi-jurisdictional games in the country.
-Cash4Life, Mega Millions and Powerball are all available.
+There are lots of different games for residents to participate in, such as Pick 3, Pick 4, Jersy Cash 5 Xtra, Pick 6 Xtra and Quick Draw.
+These options are all local, but the state also takes in part in some of the biggest multi-jurisdictional games in the country.
+For example, Cash4Life, Mega Millions and Powerball are all available.
 Jackpot winners are able to choose between Cash prize or an Annuity prize which is paid out annually.

 Cash4Life is a great option when it comes to playing lottery games.
 Purchasing tickets can be done in 9 different states and the lottery has been doing great since it was founded back in 2014.
 The tickets cost just $2 and you have to choose 5 white ball numbers and onе green ‘cash ball’ number.
 And what about the prizes?
 They’re fantastic and if you win you can choose from $1000 per day or $7,000,000!

 Mega Millions – Earn a Chance of a Lifetime!